ipatch/KegCop/README.md

 contribute.
 There is a guide for contributing, [here](https://github.com/ipatch/KegCop/wiki/Contribute)

 ## Installation
-A binary version of the app can be downloaded if your iOS device is jailbroken.
+A binary version of the app can be downloaded.
 Add the following
 repo: chrisrjones.com/repo and load the following sketch on your Bluno <br />https://gist.github.com/ipatch/8078083<br />
 cheers
 - Chris